Skip to main content

 Core Endocrine and Metabolic Markers

-A foundational aspect of is the proper functioning of your endocrine and metabolic systems.
+A foundational aspect of cognitive health is the proper functioning of your endocrine and metabolic systems.
 Hormones are powerful signaling molecules that influence everything from mood and energy to memory and focus.
 A comprehensive evaluation begins with assessing key hormonal and metabolic biomarkers to establish a baseline understanding of your systemic health.

 • Complete Blood Count (CBC) ∞ This provides a broad overview of your overall health, including red and white blood cell counts, which can indicate underlying inflammation or other systemic issues that might affect cognitive function.